Timthreetwelve/bootlogger/README.md

 ## bootlogger
 bootlogger is a command-line tool for Windows that logs system restart events, commonly known as a [reboot](https://en.wikipedia.org/wiki/Reboot).
 It records the date and time of each reboot, along with the computer name, and optionally the Windows version and build info.
 The log file name and location can be specified and the boot time can be formatted in any of more than a dozen date/time formats. bootlogger can also add itself to the Windows registry to run automatically at startup, ensuring that all reboots are logged.
 BTW, the name is "bootlogger", all lowercase.

-## Why bootlogger?
+## Why bootlogger and Why Go?
 Perhaps you've seen my [Windows Update Viewer](https://github.com/Timthreetwelve/WUView) app or maybe [Get My IP](https://github.com/Timthreetwelve/GetMyIP) or one of the others.
 I needed to take a short break from maintaining those and felt like trying something new.
 I'd read good things about the [Go language](https://go.dev) and decided to give it a go _(pun intended)_.
-I was using a PowerShell script to log reboots, so I decided that rewriting it in Go would be a good project.
+I was using a PowerShell script to log reboots, so I decided that rewriting it in Go would be a good first project.
 The result is what you see here.
 I found it easy to get started with Go.
-Easier than writing this README file!
+The [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/cobra) packages made things a lot easier

 ## What it logs
 #### Computer name